Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-\subsection{Runtime Analysis of the Restart Procedure for $\mmax$}
+\subsubsection{Runtime Analysis of the Restart Procedure for $\mmax$}

-In \cref{alg:bfs}, since the diameter of $G'$ is constant, building $T'$ takes $O(diameter) = O(1)$ rounds.
-In each round each vertex $v$ sends at most $O(d_v)$ messages, so the total number of messages would be $O(|E'|)$ messages.
+We first provide a worst case analysis and afterwards provide an amortized analysis.
+In \cref{alg:bfs}, since the diameter of $G'$ is at most $6$, building $T'$ takes $O(diameter) = O(1)$ rounds.
+In each round each vertex $v$ sends a constant number of messages to all of its neighbors in $G'$, so the total number of messages would be $O(|E'|)$ messages.
 The same analysis as~\cref{alg:bfs} holds for~\cref{alg:approx m}.
 As we described in each of these procedures, the messages have size $O(\log n)$.

-In \cref{alg:clean vertices}, each iteration of the while loop takes at most $O(diameter) = O(1)$ rounds and $O(|E'|)$ messages as in the analysis above; furthermore, we can upper bound the number of iterations of this loop to be at most $O(\log \Delta) = \Tilde{O}(1)$.
-Therefore, the total number of rounds over all iterations of the while loop is $O(\log \Delta)$ and the total number of messages is $O(|E'|\log \Delta)$.
-The broadcast after the while loop takes $O(1)$ rounds and $O(|E'|)$ messages (since the diameter is constant).
-Let $V_{low}$ be all the vertices from $V'$ that moved from $V_H$ to $V_L$ during the iterations of the while loop, and let $S' = \sum_{v\in V_{low}} d_v$ be the sum of their degrees in $G$.
-Note that if a vertex $v$ moved to $V_L$ and had only \hd neighbors in the MIS, it needs to enter the MIS and all its \hd neighbors need to leave the MIS.
-This might cause a chain of restarts; we analyze this cost later.
-All the other vertices that move to $V_L$ need to notify their neighbors about the movement and might enter the MIS, however, this should be done sequentially.
-Therefore, the last for loop costs at most $O(|V_{low}|)$ rounds and $O(S')$ messages.
-Overall we pay for one restart $O(|V_{low}|\log \Delta)$ rounds and $O(|E'|\log \Delta + S')$ messages.
+In~\cref{alg:clean vertices}, the broadcast costs $O(diameter) = O(1)$ rounds and $O(|E'|)$ messages as explained for~\cref{alg:bfs}.
+However, each vertex $u$ that moves from $V_H$ to $V_L$ during this algorithm, must check if it needs to enter the MIS and notify all its neighbors about this change.

+Let $V_{low}$ be all the vertices from $V'$ that moved from $V_H$ to $V_L$ during the restart, and let $S' = \sum_{v\in V_{low}} \deg(v)$ be the sum of their degrees in $G$.
+All the vertices that move to $V_L$ need to notify their neighbors about the movement and might enter the MIS, however, this should be done sequentially.
+Therefore, notifying all the neighbors about the change costs at most $O(|V_{low}|)$ rounds and $O(S')$ messages.
+Overall we pay for one restart $O(|V_{low}|)$ rounds and $O(|E'| + S')$ messages.

+\paragraph{Amortized analysis} We obtain in the worst case that one restart costs $O(|V_{low}|)$ rounds and $O(|E'| + S')$ messages.
+We present now the amortized analysis of one restart. \begin{lemma} \cref{alg:bfs},~\cref{alg:approx m}, and~\cref{alg:clean vertices} take $O(1)$ amortized rounds and $O(m^{2/3})$ amortized messages over the set of updates in our graph. \end{lemma}